- Click On Orange Button Above For Free 'Insider' Praxis II Report

 If you tend to fall into this trap of rushing through exams, try the following Praxis test practice strategy next time you prepare…

-Follow the same instructions for using Praxis II practice tests as slow test takers who need to speed-up.
+Follow the same instructions for using Praxis 2 practice tests as slow test takers who need to speed-up.
 However, for you, work on pacing yourself by slowing down.
 Avoid skimming and scanning test questions and answers as that’s where “fast test takers” misread the question and answer choices and get answers wrong.
 Practice using all the time allotted for each exam question before rushing to the next question and finishing the exam ridiculously early.

-Make every effort to answer your Praxis II test questions in order, but if you encounter a difficult multiple choice question move on to the next question.
+Make every effort to answer your Praxis test questions in order, but if you encounter a difficult multiple-choice question move on to the next question.
 Return to the test question later.
 Reserve some time at the end to come back and look over answers you skipped.
 You’ll get clues from other parts of your ETS exam for what the correct answer is.
 At least you’ll have a better chance of eliminating incorrect answer choices and have a better probability of getting the correct answer.

-If your Praxis II test includes constructed response questions, locate those from the best resources online.
+If your Praxis test includes constructed response questions, locate those from the best resources online.
 For constructed responses or essay writing part, you need to practice explaining key concepts and theories on your own.